FITNESS LEADERS CERTIFICATE VRE004

 Our Fitness Leaders Certificate has more human biology than many other fitness courses available.
 We believe human biology knowledge is essential for Fitness Leaders and we've made it easily available to you as part of our course.
 We know from experience how important it is for graduates to be armed with a range of knowledge to be distinguished in this career.

-The aim of the Core theory course is to elevate the standard of core knowledge and competency for people working in the field of fitness through the provision of a pre-service education program.
+The aim of the Fitness Leaders Certificate course is to elevate the standard of core knowledge and competency for people working in the field of fitness.

-On successful completion of the core modules you will have developed:
+On successful completion of the core modules students will develop:

-• skills in preparation and delivery of basic fitness programs,
+• Skills in the preparation and delivery of basic fitness programs.

-• an ability to explain basic human anatomy and physiology, and
+• An ability to explain basic human anatomy and physiology.

-• and ability to describe bioenergetics and environmental aspects of human biology.
+• The ability to describe bioenergetics and environmental aspects of human biology.

 PART 1